Borii/EnterpriseAccountSolutions-SPA/README.md

 https://github.com/Borii/EnterpriseAccountSolutions
 Created in Angular 10 and running on Node.js

-Prerequisites:
+## Prerequisites:

 Have EnterpriseAccountSolutions with AccountApi, TransactionApi and CustomerApi running.
-Either use `dotnet run` in command line, or start the executable.
+For details refer to readme in https://github.com/Borii/EnterpriseAccountSolutions

 ## How to run the solution